-Based on an analysis of the information system risks, the Cofiroute Management Committee decided to introduce an Information System Security Policy (ISSP) which outlines the security objectives of the Company and the associated security rules to be put in place.
+Based on an analysis of the information system risks, the Management Committee decided to introduce an Information System Security Policy (ISSP) which outlines the security objectives of the Company and the associated security rules to be put in place.
 This policy was standardised and rolled out across VINCI Autoroutes in 2016.
+The ISSP and the resulting ISS standards are aligned with the VINCI safety directives.